 The function of education is to teach one to think intensively and to think critically.
 Intelligence plus character – that is the goal of true education.

-Books to Use for MLK Day
+Books to Use for Martin luther king jr. day

 There are so many powerful books in this list, and highly recommend you either pull them from your library or search for your own copy.
 Some are specifically about Martin Luther King Jr., and others are will help explain the Civil Rights movement and what it was like to live during the time of Martin Luther King Jr. Our kids really need these in order to comprehend why Martin was such an important person in our history.